The Ultimate Insurance Cheat Sheet for 2026

 Some home insurance policies will only pay out the value of your home at the time it was appraised.
 That means a home insurance policy may not fully cover the cost of rebuilding or repairing your home if it lacks one of two essential coverages.

-- Fix it yourself for lower premiums.
-If you can, repair items yourself or hire a contractor to fix damage under $1,000.
+- Fix it yourself.
+Repair items yourself or hire a contractor to fix damage under $1,000.
 Filing multiple claims can increase your premiums.

 - Determine whether you need flood insurance.
 You’re legally required to get this if you live in a floodplain.